Musicislife6984/RaspberryPiCM4Handheld7Inch/README.md

 4. Add Teensy XInput USB Mode
 https://github.com/dmadison/ArduinoXInput_Teensy

-5. Open and Write Sketch locaated in the Teensy Folder
+5. Open and Write Sketch located in the Teensy Folder

 6. Cut a Micro USB Cable 6 inches from the connector
   * Strip the wire ends
-  * Solder the coresponding wires to the TeensyUSB pads
+  * Solder the corresponding wires to the TeensyUSB pads
     * Example
     * Red to VBUS
     * White to TD-